 Lamya Khatri, 19, a student at The Architectural Association School of Architecture shares with the Voice of London her own experience of getting her iPhone thieved at Oxford Street.

-Most of the phone snatchers do not intend to physically harm their victims.
+Most phone snatchers do not intend to physically harm their victims.
 Their goal remains to make money from the stolen smartphones by first trading the personal data of the previous owner in eastern Europe and then selling the phones in black markets of Nigeria, Guinea, Algeria and some East Asian countries.

 However, the phone theft epidemic also has a violent side to it as in many cases criminals have resorted to extreme levels of brutality by equipping their attack with zombie knives, axes and even acids.

-“After dinner, I stepped outside my home in Hamstead for some fresh air,” Pranav, 21, shares with Voice of London his story of being a victim of London’s street crime.
+“After dinner, I stepped outside my home in Hampstead for some fresh air,” Pranav Kulkarni, 21, shares with Voice of London his story of being a victim of London’s street crime.
 “A man on a moped stopped in front of me and pulled out a knife at me.
 He quickly grabbed my phone and as a reflex action, I snatched it back.
 If I ran fast I could probably make it to my home and call for help but the knife was so close to my neck that I could not risk getting hurt.
 I just gave in.
 I try to forget this happened to me,” he says.

 What brands are targeted the most?